RyzinGit/AutoLoL-GUI/README.md

 - Enter up to 5 champion to ban
 - Bot automatically accepts the match, picks and bans according to your preferences.
 - Ability to restart itself if dodged while in champion selection screen
-- Enjoy your free time when you are not waiting in front of the screen
+- Enjoy your free time without waiting in front of the screen

 ## Important Notes
 - Since program is pixel based you require to use **1600x900** or **1280x720** client window size and **ENGLISH** or **TURKISH** client